ZeCanelha/AFrame-Tutorial/README.md

 ### Creating and register a component

 Components of A-Frame's are JavaScript modules that can be mixed, matched, and composed onto entities to build appearance, behavior, and functionality.
-We can register component in JavaScript and use it declaratively from the DOM.
+We can register a new component in JavaScript and use it declaratively from the DOM.
 Components are configurable, reusable, and shareable.
 Most code in an A-Frame application should live within components [[1]](https://aframe.io/docs/1.1.0/introduction/writing-a-component.html).

-To use a component, we first must define him before the `<a-scene>` tag, as example:
+To use a component, we first must define it before the `<a-scene>` tag, as example:

 ```html
 <html>